HKUDS/LightReasoner/README.md

 <p align="center">
   <img src="./assets/lr_bars.png" width="800" />
   <br>
-  <em>Figure 1: LightReasoner consistently improves zero-shot pass@1 accuracy while requiring
-  90% less time, 80% fewer sampled problems, and 99% fewer tuned tokens compared to SFT under same settings.</em>
+  <em>**LightReasoner delivers superior performance with remarkable token-efficiency** - achieving consistent improvements in zero-shot pass@1 accuracy while dramatically reducing computational overhead by 90% in training time, 80% in sampled problems, and 99% in tuned tokens compared to traditional SFT.</em>
 </p>

+**Key Insight**: This efficiency breakthrough demonstrates that strategic token selection, rather than exhaustive training, unlocks the true potential of reasoning enhancement - proving that smarter, not harder, is the path to scalable AI improvement.

 ## 🎉 News
-- [x] [2025/10/14] Uploaded [`LRsamples`](./LRsamples) — pre-collected **LightReasoner training samples** for direct fine-tuning.
-Users can now fine-tune the corresponding models without re-running the sampling pipeline, bringing greater convenience for reproduction and downstream research.
+- [x] [2025/10/14] New Release🚀: [`LRsamples`](./LRsamples) — **Pre-collected LightReasoner training samples** ready for immediate fine-tuning.
+This dataset enables direct model training without requiring the full sampling pipeline, streamlining reproduction efforts and accelerating downstream research workflows.
-- [x] [2025/10/14] Released **LightReasoner Enhanced Models** on 🤗 [Hugging Face Hub](https://huggingface.co/collections/bearthecoder/lightreasoner-models-68edbf175755ca5a8c699f9c).
+- [x] [2025/10/14] New Release🚀: **LightReasoner Enhanced Models** now available on 🤗 [Hugging Face Hub](https://huggingface.co/collections/bearthecoder/lightreasoner-models-68edbf175755ca5a8c699f9c).
+Ready-to-use models fine-tuned with our efficient reasoning enhancement approach for immediate deployment and experimentation.
-- [x] [2025/10/12] Released initial implementation and experiments on Qwen2.5-Math and DeepSeek baselines.
+- [x] [2025/10/12] New Release🚀: Core implementation with Qwen2.5-Math and DeepSeek model experiment.

 ---